Partnering with Our Landowners

 - When should I receive my royalty payment?

-Royalty payments are made on or around the 21st of every month.
+Royalty payments are made the last business day of each month.
 Payments made via ACH direct deposit should be received within 1-3 business days of the payment being issued.
 Payments made via check can take up to 15 days to receive.

 - How do I get a copy of my revenue statement?